owpk/jfiglol/README.md

 - Produce a native image of the application:

-1. go to "src" directory, run commands below to compile all java classes
+1. from project root run commands below to compile all java classes

 ```bash
 $ javac com/owpk/*.java